-BREW (Binary Runtime Environment for Wireless) is a solution developed by Qualcomm for downloading small applications and content to mobile phones.
+BREW (Binary Runtime Environment for Wireless) was a solution developed by Qualcomm for downloading small applications and content to mobile phones.

 BREW has faded in popularity since the advent of smartphones, which can run much richer, more powerful apps than BREW allows.